olivierzach/nopioid/README.md

     - .data.sqlite_script.txt               # format data into types and index
     - .model.opioid_model.py                # train rate model
     - .model.opioid_days_model.py           # train days model
-    - .model.opioid_predictions.py          # append to original
+    - .model.opioid_predictions.py          # append predictions to original
-    - .model.opioid_days_predictions.py     # append to original
+    - .model.opioid_days_predictions.py     # append predictions to original

 Training and prediction on to the original dataset can take a significant amount of time.
-Google Collab notebooks are provided as a basis to append predictions quicker
+Google Collab notebooks are provided as a basis to append predictions quicker:
 [colab notebooks](https://colab.research.google.com/notebooks/welcome.ipynb).

 Both will require mounting of the database to your Google Drive